AlexStue/petclinic-jul24/infra/terraform/ReadMe-Terraform.md

 # ReadMe of Terraform

-## Discussion of use of terraform on this small setup: one Node & a view simle manifests
+## Discussion of use of terraform on this small setup: one Node & a view simple manifests

 Using Terraform for a single Kubernetes server automated by GitHub Actions without involving any cloud provider can make sense in some situations, but there are pros and cons to consider: